Table of Contents

 – Accounting measurements that involve complex processes.

 – Transactions or events that involve significant accounting estimates.

 – Pending litigation and contingent liabilities.

-Definition: The risk that a misstatement that can occur in an assertion about an account balance, class of transaction or disclosure and that could be material, either individually or when complied with other misstatements, will not be prevented, corrected or and detected, on a timely basis by the entity’s internal control system.
+Definition: The risk that a misstatement that can occur in an assertion about an account balance, class of transaction, or disclosure and that could be material, either individually or when complied with other misstatements, will not be prevented, corrected, or detected, on a timely basis by the entity’s internal control system.

 It is the risk that an organization’s internal control systems do not adequately protect the organization either because they have not been adequately designed and/or implemented.

 The following factors can be the reason for an increase in control risk:

 – Lack of staff with appropriate accounting and financial reporting skills.

 – Changes in key staff including the departure of key management.